timothyloh0523/tp/docs/DeveloperGuide.md

 ### Configuration

-The application stores its data in a CSV file in the 'data' directory, which will be automatically created if it doesn't exist already.
+The application stores its data in a `.csv` file in the `data` directory, which will be automatically created if it doesn't exist already.
 No additional configuration is necessary for basic usage.

+The application also creates a debug log in a `.log` file in the same directory.

 ## Design